 Stick with me and hopefully you'll see that being gluten free doesn't have to be boring!

 My coeliac disease diagnosis

-I was first diagnosed with coeliac disease when I was around 12-years-old.
+I was first diagnosed with coeliac disease when I was around 12-years-old, back in 2002.

 For years I complained of stomach aches, and initially the doctors though I was intolerant to lactose.